BLACKACE13/Chiggy-Python-Bot/README.md

 ## 🚧 CHIGGY INFO-

-- Pheonix is a multipurpose bot.
+- Chiggy is a multipurpose bot.
 - It includes features such as economy system, music, moderation, mini games, etc.
 - Universal Prefix is `_`
 - Help command can be viewed by `_help` or `{changed_prefix} help`